liruiw/GenSim/BLOG.md

-# On An Attempt to Supersize Simulation Task Generation in Robotics with LLM
+# Supersize Simulation Task Generation in Robotics with LLM

 ## Overview